Kalmar Union: Internal conflict

 Diverging interests (especially the Swedish nobility's dissatisfaction with the dominant role played by Denmark and Holstein) gave rise to a conflict that hampered the union in several intervals starting in the 1430s.
 The Engelbrekt rebellion, which started in 1434, led to the overthrow of King Erik (in Denmark and Sweden in 1439, as well as Norway in 1442).
 The aristocracy sided with the rebels.

 King Erik's foreign policy, in particular his conflict with the Hanseatic League, necessitated greater taxation and complicated exports of iron, which in turn may have precipitated the rebellion.
-Discontent with the nature of King Erik's regime has also been cited as a motivating factor for the rebellion.
-King Erik also lacked a standing army and had limited tax revenues.
+Discontent with the nature of Erik's regime has also been cited as a motivating factor for the rebellion.
+Erik also lacked a standing army and had limited tax revenues.

 The death of Christopher of Bavaria (who had no heirs) in 1448 ended a period in which the three Scandinavian kingdoms were uninterruptedly united for a lengthy period.
-Karl Knutsson Bonde ruled as king of Sweden (1448–1457, 1464–1465 and 1467–1470), and Christian of Oldenburg was king of Denmark (1448–1481), Norway (1450–1481) and Sweden (1457–1464).
+Karl Knutsson Bonde ruled as king of Sweden (1448–1457, 1464–1465, and 1467–1470) and Norway (1449-1450).
+Christian of Oldenburg was king of Denmark (1448–1481), Norway (1450–1481) and Sweden (1457–1464).
 Karl and Christian fought over control of Sweden, Norway, and Denmark, leading Christian to seize Sweden from him from 1457 to 1464 before a rebellion led Karl to become king of Sweden again.
 When Karl died in 1470, Christian tried to become king of Sweden again, but was defeated by Sten Sture the Elder in the 1471 battle of Brunkeberg outside Stockholm.

-After the death of Karl, Sweden was mostly ruled by a series of "protectors of the realm" (riksföreståndare), with the Danish kings attempting to assert control.
-First of these protectors was Sten Sture, who kept Sweden under his control until 1497 when the Swedish nobility deposed him.
+After Karl's death, Sweden was mostly ruled by a series of "protectors of the realm" (riksföreståndare), with the Danish kings attempting to assert control.
+First of these protectors was Sten Sture, who kept Sweden under his control until 1497, when the Swedish nobility deposed him.
 A peasant rebellion led Sture to become regent of Sweden again in 1501.
 After his death, Sweden was ruled by Svante Nilsson (1504–1512) and then Svante's son Sten Sture the Younger (1512–1520).
 Sten Sture the Younger was killed in the 1520 Battle of Bogesund when the Danish king Christian II invaded Sweden with a large army.
 Subsequently, Christian II was crowned King of Sweden, and supporters of Sten Sture were executed en masse in the Stockholm Bloodbath.

 Swedish War of Liberation

 After the Stockholm Bloodbath, Gustav Vasa (whose father, Erik Johansson, was executed) travelled to Dalarna, where he organized a rebellion against Christian II.
 Vasa made an alliance with Lübeck and successfully conquered most of Sweden.
-He was crowned King of Sweden in 1523, effectively ending the Kalmar Union.
+He was elected King of Sweden in 1523, effectively ending the Kalmar Union.
 After the Northern Seven Years' War, the Treaty of Stettin (1570) saw Frederick II renounce all claims to Sweden.